NCAA March Madness (TV program): Theme music

 2021 continued the planned trend of using electronic dance music, with CBS and Turner using "Big Love" by American DJ duo Louis the Child and American hip hop duo EarthGang.
-CBS also used This Is Heaven by American pop singer Nick Jonas for the Final Four.
+CBS also used This Is Heaven by American pop singer Nick Jonas for the Final Four while TUDN uses “United by Love” by Natalia Oreiro.

-In 2022, CBS and Turner used "Freedom" by Jon Batiste, a jazz and R&B singer from New Orleans (coincidentally, the host city of that year's Final Four) who was the bandleader for CBS' The Late Show with Stephen Colbert at the time.
+In 2022, TUDN uses “Indispensable by Lucero while CBS and Turner used "Freedom" by Jon Batiste, a jazz and R&B singer from New Orleans (coincidentally, the host city of that year's Final Four) who was the bandleader for CBS's The Late Show with Stephen Colbert at the time.

-In 2023, CBS and WBD used "Take My Breath" by acclaimed Canadian singer The Weeknd.
+In 2023, TUDN Used “Slomo” by Cuban-Spanish singer Chanel while CBS and WBD used "Take My Breath" by The Weeknd.

-In 2024, CBS and TNT used "Dance with Everybody" by Drew Holcomb & The Neighbors featuring The National Parks.
+In 2024, TUDN Uses “La vida solo es Una” by María Isabel while CBS and TNT used "Dance with Everybody" by Drew Holcomb & The Neighbors featuring The National Parks.

-In 2025, CBS and TNT used "Abracadabra" by acclaimed singer Lady Gaga.
+In 2025, CBS and TNT used "Abracadabra" by Lady Gaga while TUDN uses “Lo que un Hombre debería saber by Ha-Ash.

+In 2026, CBS and TNT used "Give It Away" by Zac Brown Band while TUDN uses “Universo” by Rosa Linn ft.
+Corina Smith.